Chicago, IL | p: 773.338.1313

 This one for the Chicago Waldorf School blends seamlessly into the rest of their site design.

-These two for Epic Burger (which unfortunately aren’t being used on their site anymore) played with negative space and the quirky shapes of their logo, they clearly did not know about the free logo creator:
+These two for Epic Burger (which unfortunately aren’t being used on their site anymore) played with negative space and the quirky shapes of their logo.

 While the maps for the two locations of Enaz are softer and more delicate, and play off the colors and shapes of their shop’s site background:

 We’ve done some fairly sober presentation maps for Omega & Associates: